MagentaManifold/little-lamb/README.md

 Roughly in descending order of priority:

 - [x] Syntax support for common encodings like booleans (done with importing) and Church numerals.
+- [ ] Syntax support for more structures, like pairs and lists
 - [x] Improve performance
 - [ ] Improve import system: nested directories, better error messages
-- [ ] Support converting results back to primitives and common combinators
+- [ ] Support converting results back to primitives and common combinators (not perfect right now, but basically working)
 - [ ] Better error messages
 - [ ] Support step by step evaluation
 - [ ] Support REPL
-- [ ] Add more examples
+- [ ] Add more examples/library functions
 - [ ] Clean up tests (most are LLM generated, some isn't really helpful)
 - [ ] LSP support
 - [ ] Support [Tromp's Diagram](https://tromp.github.io/cl/diagrams.html) styled visualization or other types of graphical representation (a very ambitious goal)